Investing in overseas shares

 - Time differences - Other markets operate in

-different time zones so trades and information may be delayed.
+different time zones, so trades and information may be

 - Tax - For taxation purposes, investment income

-from international investments is treated differently to income
+from international investments is treated differently from income

 from domestic investments.
 If you hold international shares and